 Deliverable Status Completed MFL technical assessments according to the approved schedule All technical assessments currently on schedule.
-Shoal River technical assessment commenced one year ahead of schedule.

-The current District-approved MFL Priority List and schedule can be found in Chapter 2 of this report and on the website: www.nwfwater.com/water-resources/minimum-flows-levels/.
+The current Department-approved MFL Priority List and schedule can be found in Chapter 2 of this report and on the website: www.nwfwater.com/water-resources/minimum-flows-levels/.